Updated: 17 December 2020

-The Chancellor has announced further measures to support the economy across the winter months.
-The latest package of measures include further grants for the self-employed, extensions to the Government’s coronavirus loan schemes, business grants, as well as tax deferrals and a new Jobs Support Scheme.
-Here, we take a look at the latest announcements and what this means for small businesses in the UK.
+The Chancellor has announced an extension to the furlough scheme, with the scheme now due to end on 30th April 2021.
+His Winter Economy Plan, announced on the 24th September, was then updated on the 22nd October to include further grants for the self-employed, extensions to the Government’s coronavirus loan schemes, business grants, as well as tax deferrals and a new Jobs Support Scheme.
+Here, we take a look at the most recent announcements and what this means for small businesses in the UK.

 In order to help self-employed professionals through the winter months, the Chancellor unveiled the Self-Employed Income Support Grant (SEISS).
 This grant is only available to those professionals who have: